NET WORTH: $33 billion

 SOURCE OF WEALTH: Microsoft

-YOUTH & SEATTLE COMMUNITY: It's not surprising that Ballmer hasn't been deeply involved in philanthropy, given the demands of running Microsoft.
-However, Connie is another story.
-She has long been involved in non-profit organizations.
-Her biggest passion has been children, and after reading stories about kids lost in Washington's foster system, she played an instrumental role in founding a regional nonprofit, Partners for Our Children, in 2007.
-The Ballmers underwrote the group's creation with a $10 million donation — by far their largest known charitable commitment.
-Connie serves on the board of the group, which seeks to improve the child welfare system in Washington state through a partnership between government, academics, and the private sector.
+Connie Ballmer knows the challenges facing families and children well.
+After reading stories about kids lost in Washington's foster system, she played an instrumental role in founding a regional nonprofit, Partners for Our Children, in 2007.
+The Ballmers underwrote the group's creation with a $10 million donation and helped fund the Child Well-Being Portal, a website that displays interactive data visualization tools about Washington state's child welfare system.
+The group seeks to improve the child welfare system in Washington state through a partnership between government, academics, and the private sector.

 EDUCATION: In November 2014, the couple gave $50 million to the University of Oregon, Connie's alma mater.
 Half of the funds were slated to support a financial aid program for low-income students, with $20 million going to its anti-obesity program.
 That same month, the couple also gave an estimated $60 million to Harvard, Steve's alma mater, which was used to fund 12 new computer science professorships.
 The Ballmers contributed $11 million to the Washington State Opportunity Scholarship partnership to fund scholarships for low- and middle-income students pursuing degrees in STEM and health care.
 Between 2010 and 2015, the couple also gave $35 million to the University of Washington School of Social Work.